Open-Gea/Client-Open-Gea/README.md

 npm install
 ```

-### Running the Client YvY Locally
+### Running the Client Gea Locally

-To set up and run the yvy-app for a local environment:
+To set up and run the gea-app for a local environment:

-- Create a `.env` file in the root directory of your `yvy-app` and populate with the following:
+- Create a `.env` file in the root directory of your `gea-app` and populate with the following:

 ```js